The 2014 Kickoff

 To demonstrate the havoc that vehicle crashes can wreak, MDT also today introduced its Twisted Metal Sculpture Garden on the UM campus.
-(To view the sculptures and hear the audio, visit the Plan2Live Listen to Real Survivors page.)
+(To view the sculptures and hear the audio, visit Listen to Real Survivors.)
 The exhibit features remnants of vehicles wrecked on Montana roads, along with audio stories of real Montana crash survivors.
 The exhibit encourages Montanans to share their own stories of lives shattered or saved on Montana highways by posting to #VisionZeroMT.

 MDT reports that in the last 10 years 2,309 people died in vehicle crashes on Montana roadways, 492 of which were 18- to 25-year-olds — the age group with the highest fatality crash rate.

 “Imagine if all the students today at Park High School in Livingston were taken from their community,” Tooley said.
 “That’s how many 18- to 25-year-olds we’ve lost in a decade, and it’s simply not okay for our state to lose lives to something that could have been prevented.”

 Reaching Montana’s young drivers will be key in eliminating deaths, Tooley explained.
 MDT reports that 85 percent of those 18- to 25-year-old fatalities in the last 10 years involved a crash with an impaired driver or occupants who were either not wearing their seat belts or wearing them incorrectly.